Who is a Physiotherapist?

 Presence in Geographical Area

 Rural, Semi-urban, Urban

-Physiotherapists work about eight to nine hours per day and up to twelve hours when required.
+In career as physiotherapist, individuals work about eight to nine hours per day and up to twelve hours when required.
 While several physiotherapists work independently, some individuals work for reputed companies or medical institutions as part of a team.